LuisAguirre25/Hello-World/README.md

 ### **Files Used**

 1. Did you use any datafiles?
-2. List filenames
+2. List all filenames
-3. Where you got them
+3. List where you got the files from
 4. What is contained within the data files?
 5. Datafile considerations
 6. URL links to files - example here: